 Is there a difference between low carb vs keto?
 Is following a ketogenic diet and eating foods low in carbs the same thing?
-When it comes to weight loss, which one burns fat more effectively?
+And is one eating plan better than the other?

 Let’s take a time machine ride back to 1958.
 A physiology PhD, Ancel Keys, embarked on what would become one of the most influential studies on nutrition.